Tvomato/lolesportle/README.md

 League-of-Legends-Esports-Player-Guessing-Gamedle (or Lolesportle for short) is a guessing game centered around guessing a mystery League of Legends pro player, in a style similar to the popular web-based word game `Wordle`.
 The game will feature a hidden player you must guess, where each additional guess provides more hints to help you narrow down your options.

+Lolesportle is available at [lolesportle.vercel.app](https://lolesportle.vercel.app/).
+There is a daily mode and an endless mode, the latter of which features extended customization.

 The dataset used includes any player (and subsequently their corresponding team) who has played in any major region split (NA LCS / LCS / LTA North, EU LCS / LEC, Champions / LCK, LPL) or an international tournament (First Stand, MSI, Worlds) since 2013.
 By default, the pool of available players for the game includes any who has played at least 3 splits or international tournaments since 2021 and is currently on a team.

 Notes: